-Each scrutineer must sign an undertaking in the approved form (attached to the appointment form) that he or she will not attempt to influence the vote of an elector and that he or she will not disclose any knowledge acquired concerning the vote of any elector.
+Each scrutineer must sign an undertaking in the approved form (attached to the appointment form) that they will not attempt to influence the vote of an elector and that they will not disclose any knowledge acquired concerning the vote of any elector.
+For the 2024 election we have also included the requirement to sign an undertaking that they will abide by all COVID health and safety measures as directed by the Electoral Commissioner.